mamcer/atm-fun/README.md

 The proposed topic was a basic ATM.
 Authenticate with your card and pin, select and execute an operation: balance or withdraw.
 Also most important actions needs to be logged in a database table.

 The core functionality and entities are almost untouch (very basic).
-I have then included more test projects, application versioning, stylecop, cmd files to measure coverage, etc.
+I have then included more test projects, application versioning, stylecop, cmd files to measure code coverage, deploy the application, etc.

+I took this simple project as an example from the folder, solution structure and use of tools.
+I wrote a [blog post](https://mamcer.github.io/2018-08-27-net-framework-sample-solution/) explaining details.

 ## Technologies